emblsaxs/gnnom/README.md

 will print the help menu and exit.

 # Training/validation/test sets
-The original data sets generated from PDB that were used for training NN and benchmarking it against other methods are available [here](https://oc.embl.de/index.php/s/fdisAFWzws0nkW9)
+The original data sets generated from [PDB](https://www.rcsb.org/), [PED](https://proteinensemble.org/) and [NDB](http://ndbserver.rutgers.edu/) databases that were used for training NN and benchmarking it against other methods are available [here](https://oc.embl.de/index.php/s/fdisAFWzws0nkW9)